Doge’s Palace tour: shared and private offers

 - Duration 2 hours

-*The price has a higher cost, scalable according to the number of participants
+The price is scalable according to the number of participants (from 6 persons, it begins to be even more convenient).

 - Skip the line ticket to the Doge’s Palace